KJeynesCupper/mobileRNA/README.md

 acquisition. for instance, sRNAs are linked to epigenetic pathways, such as the RNA-directed DNA methylation pathway and post-transcriptional gene silencing, which have implications to gene regulatory patterns.
-Changes in these sRNA populations could instigaste or faciliate grafting-induced traits, such as imporved plant vigour.
+Changes in these sRNA populations could instigate or facilitate grafting-induced traits, such as improved plant vigour.

-For the identification of mobile sRNAs between genotypes, current methods utilise a step-wise mapping of samples to each genome within the graft system.
+For the identification of mobile sRNAs between genotypes, current methods utilize a step-wise mapping of samples to each genome within the graft system.
 While, here we introduce a new mapping method where we align each sample replicates to a merge genome reference comprised of both genome assemblies relating to the genotypes in the heterograft system.